 The Garden tier lacks the additional call management tools and chatbots the next level has to offer.
 It’s also missing integration with multiple Twitter accounts as included with other solutions for the same price.
 However, Freshdesk is one of the only help desk software solutions on our list to feature an IVR customer service system.

 Freshdesk’s Estate plan includes everything from the previous tiers, as well as chatbots to simulate human interaction with customers over the internet.
 For $49/agent per month, this tier also features call monitoring and call barge, tools that allow managers to listen in on agent conversations and join them when necessary.
 The Estate plan is best for teams that need call management tools for quality assurance and training purposes.

 The Estate plan lacks the integration with e-commerce tools that other solutions and similar price points have to offer.
 However, this level’s agent monitoring tools are an uncommon feature of other ticketing software, making this worth the price for the ability to bring agents up to speed quickly during training.

 Though Freshdesk also tops our list of best help desk software, it’s not without its drawbacks.
 Freshdesk is missing round robin automatic ticketing assignments to ensure that the workload is evenly distributed among agents.
 Organizations with large teams of agents and high ticket volume may be better served by HappyFox instead.

 What Users Think About Freshdesk

-Our readers are positive overall about Freshdesk as a ticketing software solution.
+Users are positive overall about Freshdesk as a ticketing software solution.
 They say the platform is intuitive and easy to use, with tools that help agents resolve customer issues quickly.
 However, some users say customer support isn’t as reliable as they’d like.
-Read more on our Freshdesk User Review page.

 Where to Find Freshdesk